GuiMarion/MultiAgents/README.md

 # MultiAgents

-MultiAgents project for a lab at the University Lyon 1.
+MultiAgents project for a lab at the University Lyon 1 implementing Multi Agent Sytem with multi-threading, please consult Rapport.pdf for more details.

 ## How to use it